Grammatical aspect in the Slavic languages: Inherited aspect

+Common Slavic innovations

+Aspect is attested in the earliest Old Church Slavonic documents (pictured: Codex Suprasliensis, 10th century).

-The aspectual system of the Slavic languages developed throughout the Proto-Slavic period, during which aspect began to overtake tense as the more important semantic indicator in the Slavic languages.
-Although the Proto-Indo-European language, an ancestor of Proto-Slavic, already distinguished between perfective and imperfective aspects in the past tense, Proto-Slavic is considered to have emphasized the role of aspect relative to its Proto-Indo-European ancestor.
-Most Slavic languages have done away with the formerly inherited Indo-European aspectual system; however, both Bulgarian and Serbo-Croatian have retained the aorist aspect.
-In Bulgarian, however, the aorist strongly aligns with the use of the perfective and in Serbo-Croatian the aorist has slid into the semantic field of tense rather than aspect.
+The aspectual system of the modern Slavic languages developed throughout the Proto-Slavic period, during which aspect began to overtake tense as the more important semantic indicator in the Slavic languages.
+Although Proto-Indo-European already distinguished between perfective and imperfective aspects in the past tense, Proto-Slavic is considered to have emphasized the role of aspect relative to its Proto-Indo-European ancestor.
 Proto-Slavic had a series of prefixes which later developed into perfective markers before it diverged into the distinct Slavic languages.
 This development is unique among Indo-European languages; while other language subfamilies such as Greek or Germanic use verbal prefixes to mark semantic changes, Slavic is the only subfamily that uses prefixes to mark aspect.
 The differentiation of perfective and imperfective aspects is robustly attested in the earliest Old Church Slavonic texts.

 Perfectivizing prefixes – that is, prefixes added to an imperfective root verb to create a perfective complement – and imperfectivizing suffixes remained productive in late Proto-Slavic and into some early attested forms such as Old Church Slavonic, though these imperfectivizing suffixes are considered to be the origin of the aspectual system of the Slavic languages.
 In general, simplex root verbs were imperfect, but the application of a prefix typically changed the lexical meaning of the verb entirely.
 Classifying prefixes were originally attached to the root verb, giving the verb a new meaning, either by expressing their relation in space – as in the comparison between modern Russian идти (idti, 'to go') with выйти (vyjti; 'to exit', but lit. 'to go out') – or in their metaphorical use, as in стоять (stojat', 'to stand') against выстоять (vystojat'; 'to survive', but lit. 'to stand out').
 These verbs were thus understood as perfective verbs and had to have an imperfectivizing process in order to support that semantic function.